KSP2Community/PatchManagerDocs/Writerside/topics/Mixins.md

 the parameters defined in the mixin declaration, but they can also be named in the form of `$parameter-name:[passed-value]`.

-What including a mixin does, is essentially copy and paste all the selection actions declared within the mixin into your selection block in a sub environment, and replace the parameters in the mixin with the values you passed.
+What including a mixin does, is essentially copy and paste all the selection actions declared within the mixin into your selection block in a sub environment (as in similar to a `* {...}` selection block), and replace the parameters in the mixin with the values you passed.

 Here are a few examples of including the mixins defined above: